Did you see my fun St. Patrick’s Day wine bottles I posted last week? It’s one of my favorite St. Patrick’s Day DIYs I’ve done.

 - Rubber cement or a hot glue gun

 How to make a St. Patrick’s Day leprechaun hat:

 1. Paint the flower pot.

 This flower pot was originally orange, and I painted it a light green a couple years ago.
 But, big surprise, I like changing things up, so I decided it was time.
-With my (insane) paint collection, nothing is safe around here.
+With my (slightly insane) paint collection in my craft closet, nothing is safe around here.

 I gave the pot two coats to get good coverage.